A new computationally efficient algorithm to solve Feature Selection for Functional Data Classification in high-dimensional spaces: Introduction

-\end{itemize} In the remainder of this paper, we first present our novel methodology, and then we benchmark its performance against SVMs and LSTMs via simulations and a real-world application on the longitudinal SHARE dataset \citep{mannheim2005survey}.
+In the remainder of this paper, we first present our methodology in Section \ref{sec:methodos}, we benchmark its performance against SVMs and LSTMs via simulations (Section \ref{sec:sim}) and a real-world application on the longitudinal SHARE dataset (Section \ref{sec:share}).
+We draw our conclusions in Section \ref{sec:discussion}.